Canadian Forces Base Borden

 The Commander of CFB Borden is Colonel L.P.
 McGarry, CD, who exercises administrative control over the base personnel and of those co-located units.
 The Base Commander is responsible for the provision of support services to all CFB Borden units, which comprises 21,000 acres of land, including a 6,000-acre training area and approximately 460 buildings.

 Serving as a link between the Base and the community is Honorary Colonel Jamie Massie.
 Honorary Colonels have many responsibilities, including fostering unit esprit de corps, being the guardian of unit traditions and history, and to act as an advisor to the Commander on all issues, except operations.

-Reporting directly to the Base Commander is Chief Warrant Officer Gilles Godbout, MMM, CD, the Base Chief Warrant Officer.
+Reporting directly to the Base Commander is Chief Warrant Officer Michael J. Charette, the Base Chief Warrant Officer.
 He oversees various important matters, including the dress, deportment and discipline of non-commissioned officers, Base heritage, and professional development.

 The mission of CFB Borden is to support all of its customers in the most cost effective manner to enable them to accomplish their missions.
 These customers include several military training establishments and a variety of other military and civilian organizations located on the base.

 On average, CFB Borden trains 15,000 military personnel annually.
 CFB Borden employs approximately 3,250 military members and 1,500 civilians.

 CFB Borden contributes significantly to the region's economy.
 Annual salaries for military and civilian Department of National Defence employees working on the base total approximately $142 million.
 The annual cost of operating and maintaining the base is $49 million.
 Of that $49 million, $6 million goes to utilities and $5 million is a direct Payment In Lieu of Taxes (PILT) contribution to the local government.